 Raymond Murray was charged with the felony of making a false statement to obtain credit.
 He pled guilty to misdemeanor forgery.
-Josh moved to withdraw the guilty plea alleging that the trial court did not have jurisdiction to convict Murray because forgery is not a lesser included offense of making a false statement to obtain credit.
+Josh moved to withdraw the guilty plea alleging that the trial court did not have jurisdiction to convict Mr. Murray because forgery is not a lesser included offense of making a false statement to obtain credit.
 The trial court denied the motion and sentenced him to six months in jail.
-The court of appeals held that the plea was void because misdemeanor forgery is not a lesser included offense of making a false statement to obtain credit and that Murray could challenge the conviction on appeal even though he agreed to the plea bargain.
-The Court of Criminal Appeals granted the State’s petition for discretionary review but reversed the conviction in a published opinion.
-The State dismissed the charge.
+The court of appeals held that the plea was void because misdemeanor forgery is not a lesser included offense of making a false statement to obtain credit and that Mr. Murray could challenge the conviction on appeal even though he agreed to the plea bargain.
+The Court of Criminal Appeals agreed in a published opinion and reversed the conviction, and the State dismissed the charge.

 Joseph McVey, the rap artist known as “Z-Ro,” was sentenced to four years in prison for possession of a controlled substance.
 The trial court found that his guilty plea was involuntary because his lawyer and the judge incorrectly advised him that the indictment alleged a second degree felony, when in fact it alleged a third degree felony.
 The trial court granted a motion for new trial, and the conviction was set aside.